overwolf/overwolf.github.io/docs/api/overwolf-settings.md

 > Returns the hotkey assigned to a given feature id by calling the callback.

-:::warning
+:::warning OBSOLETE
-This function is deprecated.
-Instead, please use [overwolf.settings.hotkeys.get](overwolf-settings-hotkeys#getcallback).
+This function is obsolete.
+Instead, please use [overwolf.settings.hotkeys.get()](overwolf-settings-hotkeys#getcallback).
 :::

 Parameter | Type                  | Description                                                             |